bzhan/iscalc/InterestingIntegrals.md

 ### Unsupported Functions

-Some functions haven't been supported yet.
+Some functions have not been supported yet.

 <h4 id=Cauchy_Principle_Value>Cauchy Principle Value</h4>